teaching design

 here's what you need to know:

-According to the U.S. Bureau of Labor Statistics, employment of graphic designers in computer systems design and related services is projected to grow 21 percent from 2014 to 2024.
-With the increasing use of the Internet, companies are increasing their digital presence and graphic designers will be needed to help create visually appealing and effective layouts of websites.
-Employment of web developers [graphic designers with programming knowledge] is projected to grow 27 percent from 2014 to 2024, much faster than the average for all occupations.
-Demand will be driven by the growing popularity of mobile devices and ecommerce.
+According to the U.S. Bureau of Labor Statistics, employment of web developers [graphic designers with programming knowledge] is projected to grow 8 percent from 2019 to 2029, much faster than the average for all occupations.
+Demand will be driven by the continued popularity of mobile devices and ecommerce.

 Keys to Success